nealmcb/election-audit-verification/README.md

     1. Commit your presentation to the `gh-pages` branch of a Git repository and push it to GitHub
     2. Serve the presentation from your local harddrive with Python, using either `python -m SimpleHTTPServer` or `python3 -m http.server`
 	  1. The `./view-presentation` script will do this
+4. To make pdf, run: decktape http://localhost:8000/#1  $fn.pdf
+5. To publish, run: rsync -av --exclude '.git' --exclude 'neal-ignore' ../$fn bcn:public_html/elections
-4. Enjoy the applause after presenting your amazing talk
+6. Enjoy the applause after presenting your amazing talk